moby/moby/man/dockerd.8.md

 **--default-gateway-v6**=""
   IPv6 address of the container default gateway

+**--default-address-pool**=""
+  Default address pool from which IPAM driver selects a subnet for the networks.
+  Example: base=172.30.0.0/16,size=24 will set the default address pools for the selected scope networks to {172.30.[0-255].0/24}

 **--default-runtime**="runc"
   Set default runtime if there're more than one specified by `--add-runtime`.